NEWEDTECH/ClimaEdu/docs/bounded-contexts/content.md

 - If title is provided, it cannot be empty
 - If description is provided, it cannot be empty
 - Only specified fields are updated; other fields retain their current values

+### CreateModuleUseCase

+**Purpose**: Creates a new module within a course.

+**Inputs**:
+- `courseId`: The ID of the course that the module belongs to
+- `title`: The title of the module
+- `order`: The position of the module within the course

+**Process**:
+1. Verifies that the course exists
+2. Creates a new Module entity with the provided data
+3. Returns the created Module

+**Business Rules**:
+- Course must exist
+- Module title cannot be empty
+- Module order must be a non-negative number